Download our FREE smartphone app today!

-Welcome to the Harris South Norwood Academy Admissions information page.
+Welcome to the Harris Academy South Norwood Admissions information page.
 Please look at our news page for details of our open evenings for prospective Parents, Carers and Students.
 Our full policy, with details of our admissions criteria, can be downloaded from further down the page.
-A brief summary of the application procedure follows, for Sixth Form, Year 7, Reception and in-year admissions.
+A brief summary of the application procedure follows, for Sixth Form, Year 7 and in-year admissions.

 Academy Admissions Contact Details

 Telephone: 0208 405 5152

 Address: Harris Academy South Norwood, Cumberlow Avenue, South Norwood, London, SE25 6AE

 In light of the current situation regarding the Covid-19 virus, we have taken the decision to extend the date by which admission appeal forms need to be returned to the Academy to 30 April 2020.

 Where possible, if you have not done so already, please submit your appeal forms electronically to the following email address:

 Depending on the situation at the time it is hoped appeals will be held at the end of June/beginning of July 2020.